 Introduce inherence based authentication

-Inherence based authentication, often known as biometrics, is based on the unique combination of callers’ physical and behavioural characteristics.
-While you may be able to use your fingerprint or face on your mobile device in the contact centre, this is usually based on the caller’s Voice.
+Inherence based authenticationAuthentication is the call centre security process step in which a user's identity is confirmed.
+We check they are who they claim to be.
+It requires the use of one or more authentication factors., often known as biometrics, is based on the unique combination of callers' physical and behavioural characteristics.
+While you may be able to use your fingerprint or face on your mobile device in the contact centre, this is usually based on the caller's Voice.
 As a result, customers can’t forget their PINs or Passwords so are less likely to require manual authentication with an agent and are more likely to engage with automated systems.
 When a caller is connected to an agent, Voice Biometric technology can authenticate the caller during a normal conversation without knowledge-based authentication.

-Voice Biometric technology is starting to become available as part of the core feature of platforms like Amazon Connect at exceptionally accessible prices.
+Voice Biometric technology is starting to become available as part of the core feature of platforms like Amazon Connectat exceptionally accessible prices.
 Specialist vendors can provide solutions that can authenticate callers even with the short utterances provided to Natural Language IVRs.

 Balancing Efficiency with Usability and Security

 Of course, efficiency isn’t the only dimension of the Call Centre Security Experience.
-It’s important to balance efficiency with both the usability and security of the process.
+It’s important to balance efficiency with both the usabilityUsability is the primary performance dimension of the security process.
+Get it right and both security and efficiency flow, but usability is all wrapped up in human psychology.
+It’s a complicated subject deeply linked to behaviour, not just that of customers, but also of call-centre agents. and security of the process.
 The most efficient process may not always be the most secure or usable.

 Matt Smallman is the expert in helping organisations find the right balance and implement new technologies and approaches to maintain this balance and improve all dimensions of the Call Centre Security Experience.
 We've written a separate article on Balancing Usability, Efficiency and Security in the Call Centre Security Experience that covers this in more depth.